Eurocopter Tiger: Exports

 On 21 December 2001, Eurocopter was awarded the contract to meet the Australian Army's "AIR 87 requirement" for 22 Tiger helicopters of the ARH (Armed Reconnaissance Helicopter) version.
 Modifications from the standard Tiger included new communications and avionics systems, as well as compatibility with Australian safety requirements.
 Per the contract's terms, 18 of the 22 aircraft were assembled at Australian Aerospace's Brisbane facility, a subsidiary of Eurocopter.
 On 1 July 2007, because of delays in attaining operational capability, Australia's Defence Materiel Organisation stopped all payments in regards to the procurement.
 According to Australia's Department of Defence, by 2008 the main issues had been addressed and payments resumed accordingly.
 In October 2010, it was revealed that the helicopters will not be fully operational for another two years.
 In December 2011, the final Tiger ARH was delivered to the Australian Army.
 In August 2019, Australia announced LAND 4503, the Tiger ARH replacement program.

-In September 2003, Spain selected a variant of the Tiger HAP combat support helicopter – the Tiger HAD – for its army.
+In September 2003, Spain selected a variant of the Tiger HAP close air support helicopter – the Tiger HAD – for its army.
 The 24 helicopters of this type would be armed with the PARS 3 LR and Mistral missile systems, and feature uprated Enhanced MTR390 engines capable of lifting heavier payloads.
 Deliveries of the HAD variant began in 2007.
 The September 2003 arrangements not only involved a procurement deal but the induction of Spain into the Tiger program itself, leading to the greater integration of parts of Spain's aeronautics industry with the new multinational Eurocopter organisation.
 Shortly following Spain's order, France chose to not proceed with the pure anti-tank Tiger HAC variant, instead electing to procure the multirole-oriented Tiger HAD being procured by Spain.

 In July 2006, the Saudi government signed a €6.9 billion contract for the sale of 142 helicopters, including 12 Tiger attack helicopters.
 However, in late 2007, the deal was cancelled for unknown reasons.

 In May 2007, in response to an issued tender for 22 attack helicopters for the Indian Air Force, the Tiger was entered into a competition against multiple Russian and American helicopters.
 In late 2009, it was reported that the Tiger would not be able to participate in the Indian field trials as it was to undergo upgrades.
 In 2011, several Tigers participated in firing trials of the PARS 3 LR missile as part of a sales effort targeted at the Indian armed forces.

 In 2012, the Tiger competed for a ₩1.8 trillion contract to provide up to 20 attack helicopters for South Korea, along with the Boeing AH-64 Apache and the TAI/AgustaWestland T-129; South Korea selected the AH-64 in April 2013.
 In January 2013, Eurocopter was reportedly in active discussions over potential Tiger procurements with Brazil, Malaysia, and Qatar.
 As of December 2015, the Tiger was reportedly contending for a Polish requirement for a new attack helicopter as a replacement for the Mil Mi-24 fleet.